electro-logic/RawGray/README.md

 # How to use it

-- Convert RAW images to 16 bit TIFF.
-You can use [RawTherapee](https://www.rawtherapee.com) by setting the Demosaicing Method "None" or [LibRaw](https://www.libraw.org/) with the following command "dcraw_emu.exe -T -4 -disinterp -o 0 input.dng"
+- Convert RAW images to Gray16 or Rgb48 mosaiced TIFF images.
+	- [RawTherapee](https://www.rawtherapee.com): set the Demosaicing Method "None"
+	- [LibRaw](https://www.libraw.org/): run the command "dcraw_emu.exe -T -4 -disinterp -o 0 input.dng"
-- Open the TIFF image (Grey/16 pixel format) with RawGray
+- Open the TIFF image with RawGray
 - By using the R,G1,G2,B sliders, balance as desired
 - Export Channels to write 4 images, one for each channel